kossiitkgp/KWoC-Frontend/SiteContent.md

 Sure !
 Our program is open to all students irrespective of college !
 Is there any eligibility criteria and pre-requisites?
 There is no strict eligibility criteria as such.
-Read this Quora answer by Pranit Bauva : Answer
+Read [this](https://www.quora.com/What-is-the-prerequisite-for-participating-in-Kharagpur-Winter-of-Code-2016) Quora answer by Pranit Bauva.

 #### Can you provide me any advice so that I can start preparing for it beforehand?